ruianchor/ruianchor.github.io/selves.md

 ---

 ----
 You might have known who I am, where I have been, and how I live my life.
-Below questions would facilitate to understand me better literally.
+Below questions would literally facilitate to understand me better.

 ### 1. Am I happy?
 You know that the first response is usually the truest one.
+It actually depends on the life in that period when you asked this question.

 ### 2. Am I grateful?
 This question prompts me to appreciate what I have.